devops329/devops/instruction/playwright/playwright.md

     },
 ```

 For simplicity sake, we will only tests with `chromium` and so delete the other entries.
-Once you have modified the file we need to go install the `chromium` driver.
+Once you have modified the file you can install the `chromium` driver.

 ```sh
 npx playwright install --with-deps chromium